michaelpass/michaelpass.zsh-theme/INSTALL.md

 # Installation

-This theme is packaged as a Zsh theme to make it easier to use if you're already using a Zsh framework.
+This software is packaged as a Zsh theme to make it easier to use if you're already using a Zsh framework.
 If you don't already use a framework, [@unixorn](https://github.com/unixorn) highly recommends [Zgenom](https://github.com/jandamm/zgenom), because it is fast and also supports using [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh)'s internal plugins/themes.
 I personally do all of my plugin/theme management through [Oh My Zsh](https://ohmyz.sh/), an thus owe its many developers an eternal debt of gratitude.

+---

 ### Oh My Zsh